Edson Barboza: Fighting style

 Described as a "dyed-in-the-wool striker," Barboza is known for his dangerous kicking game.
 UFC color commentator Joe Rogan has stated that Barboza is "probably the best kicker in MMA."
-He scored the first wheel kick knockout in UFC history, and is one of two fighters to finish multiple UFC bouts via leg kicks (the other being Antoni Hardonk).
+He scored the first wheel kick knockout in UFC history, and is one of three fighters to finish multiple UFC bouts via leg kicks (the other two being Antoni Hardonk and Jonathan Martinez).
 Barboza is also known for his effective use of switch kicks, which have been labeled "exceptionally quick" and "ferocious".

 Personal life

-Barboza and his wife, Bruna, have a son, Noah and a daughter named Victoria.
+Barboza and his wife, Bruna, have a son and a daughter.
+He became an American citizen in 2022.